-In 2016, a Transition Cluster was developed between Reservoir High School and three feeder primary schools, and has been a useful conduit for ongoing dialogue, process consistency, shared professional learning and collaborative partnerships.
+In 2016, a Transition Cluster was developed between Reservoir High School and three feeder primary schools, and has been a valuable conduit for ongoing dialogue, process consistency, shared professional learning and collaborative partnerships.

 - Transition Cluster: 2017 saw a change in all three primary school transition coordinators, which required the development of new relationships within the Cluster.
-INLLEN will continue to support the Cluster to become self directing and self sustaining.
+INLLEN supported the Cluster to become self directing and self sustaining.

 In May 2015, a workshop for schools on primary to secondary transition facilitated by Darebin City Council and School Focused Youth Service as part of the Darebin Youth Commitment, provided the impetus for a Project that built upon the solid work arising from Joining the Dots in Yarra.

 The Strengthening School Transition Relationships and Processes Project was developed as a partnership between Darebin City Council and INLLEN and implemented from September 2015 to September 2016.
 Key objectives of the Project were:

 - To deepen the process of reflection, learning and development of the transition experience of students, parents and schools in Darebin

 - To focus on neighbourhoods and schools with high equity needs and experience of social and economic disadvantage

 - To build upon work underway by SFYS as part of the Transition Project with the three schools involved (Reservoir High School, Reservoir East Primary, Reservoir Views Primary) and expand to include other feeder primary schools to Reservoir High School

 - To build the capacity of schools to review strengths and areas for improvement around effective transitions for all students including those at risk of disengaging

 - To strengthen communication and the engagement of families with their schools and student learning as an integral part of effective transitions